BPO Job Description, Jobs, and Salary

 There are also many other jobs such as voice accent trainers, quality managers, and other management positions.

-The BPO job sector is still strong and the coming year will also see a modest growth in the sector.
+The BPO job sector is still strong and the upcoming year will also see a modest growth in the sector.
 Many more companies are looking to start their operations and many of them are looking to expand their existing operations.
 Not only in major cities but many of them have also started their operations in tier 2 cities.

 Despite many of the protectionist measures that the United States has taken in the past year or so, the job growth in countries such as India, China, Malaysia, and Philippines is only going northwards.

-With India leading the position with nearly 70-75% of the total market share of the total BPO industry.
+India leads the position with nearly 70-75% of the total market share of the total BPO industry.
 Countries such as Philippines, Malaysia, and China are fast catching up.
-Probably India will remain the market leader in the times to come because the IT sector of India is strong.
+Probably, India will remain the market leader.
+There are two reasons for it viz. the IT sector of India is strong and there are large number of English speakers.

-There is no argument that the BPO jobs pay well.
+There is no argument that BPO jobs pay well.
 Any graduate or even undergraduate having good communication skills can get job that pay 12,000 to 15,000 INR per month in India.
 And with experience the salary only increases and so does your position.
 You could move up the higher positions of Team Leader, or even a Trainer.

 Below are the approximate annual salary that you will get in various countries.
 All the below data is courtesy Payscale.com

 The calculation is done considering fresher with no experience for Customer Support Representative and Back Office Jobs.
 Whereas for the team leader position experience of 3 years is considered for calculation.

 All the figures below are on a per annum basis.
 The data below is only an approximation and salaries may differ on company size, your skills among other factors.

 BPO Jobs Salary in India, Philippines, Malaysia, and China